Cellular-Imaging-Amsterdam-UMC/qp-lessons/Day1/3) threshold_classification/README.md

 ## Setup Instructions
 1.  **Create Project**:
     *   Open QuPath.
+    *   Use `File > New Project...` to create or open an existing project folder (ideally an empty subfolder) so QuPath saves your annotations and scripts there.
     *   Drag and drop the `resources/Pancreatic Islet Cells of the Mouse.tif` file into the QuPath window.
     *   (Optional) If asked, set the image type to "Fluorescence".
 2.  **Install Scripts**: